Former City Official Drops N-Word During Georgia Confederate History Month Meeting

 A recently uploaded video of a Griffin city meeting has recently gone viral as it showed a Caucasian male uttering a racial slur several times while speaking to an African-American official.
 According to a report from CNN, the meeting was regarding the newly approved Confederate History Month proclamation, which designates April as the official Confederate History Month.
 Despite its recent approval, several cities in the south are still choosing not to observe Confederate Memorial Day.
 It is currently only being observed officially, and unofficially, in a few cities.

-In Griffin, Georgia, a small city of just a few miles south of Atlanta, Southern heritage is apparently a big deal for some residents.
+In Griffin, Georgia, a small city just a few miles south of Atlanta, southern heritage is apparently a big deal for some residents.
 This is mainly the reason why a city meeting was held to discuss the newly approved proclamation.
 However, the meeting immediately went sour when one citizen uttered a racial slur several times directly at an African-American member of the city council.

-According to a report from The Washington Post, the heating exchange occurred at the public comments portion of the meeting when former city commissioner, Larry Johnson, talked about the city’s history.
-Johnson was directly addressing the current city commissioner Rodney McCord when he used the N-word to describe a town he had lived near to when he was a child.
+According to a report from the Washington Post, the heated exchange occurred at the public comments portion of the meeting when former city commissioner Larry Johnson talked about the city’s history.
+Johnson was directly addressing the current city commissioner Rodney McCord when he used the n-word to describe a town he had lived near when he was a child.

 Griffin declared April as Confederate History Month.
 April 26 will be Confederate Memorial Day. https://t.co/okal3TAGGZ pic.twitter.com/zaZSmyHvzG